 Jason directed…and built the sets, programmed the lights, and took our production photos.
 I taught acting classes and was the Camp Director.
 Our Regent friend Beth Guarnieri Powers choreographed.
 My friend Hannah Rosenfarb, who was one of my original Regent Summer Theatre Camp kids, began her tenure as our Resident Musical Director and Vocal Instructor.
 Our friend Jenn Martin, who worked with Jason at Spring Branch, did all the costumes and props.

 That first summer camp was kind of a magical experience for us.
 It was not easy, and sometimes we were sort of making it up as we went along.
 But that was part of the magic.
 To start with, the camp was two weeks long because that was all the time Jason could take off of work!
 Also, with most of the kids playing 4-6 characters, there were all these harrowing quick-changes to somehow accomplish throughout the show.

 We have seen steady growth since our first summer.
 In addition to our (now 4-week) musical theatre summer camp, we offer a Spring Break Film Camp and several 4-8 week (virtual and in-person) class sessions.
-Hannah Rosenfarb offers Private Vocal Lessons year-round, as well as private actor coaching for camera or stage.
+Private Vocal Lessons with Hannah Rosenfarb are offered year-round, as well as private actor coaching for camera or stage.